ARM-software/SCP-firmware/doc/framework.md

     - FWK_MEM_MODE_SINGLE_REGION
     - FWK_MEM_MODE_DUAL_REGION_RELOCATION
     - FWK_MEM_MODE_DUAL_REGION_NO_RELOCATION
-- FIRMWARE_STACK_SIZE: The size of the stacks.
-For a firmware with multithreading support this is the size of the stack for each thread.
-For a firmware without multithreading this is the size of the stack for the primary, and only, thread.
 - FIRMWARE_MEM0_BASE: The base address of the MEM0 region, which is always used regardless of the memory region configuration given by *FIRMWARE_MEM_MODE*.